Ultra-low-frequency gravitational waves from individual supermassive black hole binaries as standard sirens: Introduction

-Although the SMBHB bright sirens from the PTA observations are thought to be useful in measuring cosmological parameters, they also have limitations, because the SMBHB candidates with known redshifts may not really be SMBHBs and the actual detected SMBHBs may not be the members of these candidates.
+Although the SMBHB bright sirens from the PTA observations are considered valuable for measuring cosmological parameters, they also have limitations.
+This is because the SMBHB candidates with known redshifts may not actually be SMBHBs and the detected SMBHBs may not belong to these candidates.
 Therefore, it is important to find a way to measure cosmological parameters when the SMBHB bright sirens are not available.
-We propose that SMBHBs detected by PTAs may serve as dark sirens.
-Dark sirens require suitable galaxy catalogs to provide potential host galaxies of SMBHBs.
+Here we propose for the first time that SMBHBs detected by PTAs may serve as dark sirens.
+Dark sirens require suitable galaxy catalogs to identify potential host galaxies of SMBHBs.
 Since the redshifts of the existing galaxy catalogs are relatively low, only SMBHBs in the local Universe might be used as dark sirens.
-Along this line, the second question we wish to answer is whether SMBHBs in the local Universe can be used as ultra-low-frequency GW dark sirens to precisely measure cosmological parameters.
+Along this line, the second question we wish to answer is whether SMBHBs in the local Universe can be utilized as ultra-low-frequency GW dark sirens to precisely measure cosmological parameters.

-In this work, we analyze the ability of SKA-era PTAs to detect the existing SMBHB candidates and the local-Universe SMBHBs by simulating the timing residuals of pulsar signals, and then use the mock GW bright-siren and dark-siren data to perform cosmological parameter estimations.
+In this work, we analyze the capability of SKA-era PTAs to detect the known SMBHB candidates and mock local-Universe SMBHBs by simulating the timing residuals of pulsar signals.
+Subsequently, we comprehensively analyze the role of both SMBHB bright and dark sirens in cosmological parameter estimations for the first time.
 The system of units in which $G=c=1$ is adopted in this paper.